Mistress (TV series)

-Mistress (Korean: 미스트리스) is a 2018 South Korean television series based on the 2008–10 U.K. series of the same name.
+Mistress (Korean: 미스트리스) is a 2018 South Korean television series based on the 2008–2010 British series of the same name.
 It stars Han Ga-in, Shin Hyun-been, Choi Hee-seo and Goo Jae-yee.
 The series aired on OCN from April 28 to June 3, 2018 on Saturdays and Sundays at 22:20 (KST).

 Synopsis

-Revolves around the story of four women in their 30s and their complex relationships - each on her own path to self-discovery as they brave the turbulent journey together.
+It revolves around the story of four women in their 30s and their complex relationships - each on her own path to self-discovery as they brave the turbulent journey together.

-The movie starts with Se-Yeon (Han Ga-In), Eun-Soo (Shin Hyun-Been), Jung-Won (Choi Hee-Seo) and Hwa-Young (Goo Jae-Yee) who have a dead man's body in front of them.
-Se-Yeon has three close friends: Eun-Soo, Jung-Won and Hwa-Young.
+The series starts with close friends Se-Yeon (Han Ga-In), Eun-Soo (Shin Hyun-Been), Jung-Won (Choi Hee-Seo), and Hwa-Young (Goo Jae-Yee) standing in front of a dead man's body.